 Prostitutes face the brunt of these demands.
 The average woman can still say no, prostitutes logistically cannot.
 Many of them never “chose” prostitution; Rather, they were forced into it at a young age.
 Or they fell on difficult times and had no money or skills to do something else.

 So they have to convince themselves that they do it for their own reasons.

 Do you honestly think the brothel owners or pimps care at all about their sexual exploitation?
 No. They rarely even have insurance.
-When they do have insurance, it does not cover their lifestyle, as tears to the vagina/anus become ever-more common.
+When they do have insurance, it does not cover their lifestyle, as medical issues such as tears to the vagina/anus become ever-more common.

 Hell, even the government gets the taxes off of this practice.
 How deranged is that?
 A government willingly exploits its own female population, destroys them, and encourages the degeneracy and degradation of women in the public sphere for tax money.
 Capitalism, at its finest.

 The rates of drug addiction among prostitutes is astronomical.
 I can’t blame them.
 To deal with the violent, or just plain deranged sex that they have to endure would make me break down mentally as well.

 Again, the idea that prostitution is somehow empowering for women is an insane stance.
 Being subjected to the demands of whatever the customer desires is not freedom.
 Getting violently abused by men that don’t see anything besides a sex object takes a physical toll on her body and an emotional toll on their soul.